TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-13-how-to-use-ai-without-losing-skills.md

 Practical strategies logged:

-**Use AI as co-pilot, not autopilot:**
+**Practical workflow:**
 1. **Research phase:** Use AI to explore, then verify and think through findings yourself
 2. **Drafting phase:** Use AI for first drafts, then edit and improve yourself
 3. **Thinking phase:** Do this yourself - strategy, judgment, critical analysis
 4. **Verification phase:** Always verify AI outputs, especially facts and logic

-**The "explain it back" test:**
-- Can you explain what AI did and why?
-- Can you do it yourself if AI wasn't available?
-- Can you improve on what AI generated?
+**Quick check:** Can you explain what AI did?
+Can you do it yourself if needed?
+Can you improve on what AI generated?
 If yes to all three, you're using AI right.
 If no, you're becoming dependent.
 {{< /dialogue >}}

 **[Human]:** *So I should use AI, but always be thinking and learning myself?
 That makes sense, but it's hard to know the balance.*